Topological constraints on clean Lagrangian intersections from $\mathbb{Q}$-valued augmentations: Introduction

 \

-\textbf{Acknowledgements.} The author would like to thank Kei Irie for making valuable comments.
-He would also like to thank Fumikazu Nagasato and Kouki Sato for the discussion before this work and giving some insight from knot theory.
-He would also like to thank Lenhard Ng for the discussion during CBMS summer school 2025 and suggestions for improving the main result.
+\textbf{Acknowledgements.} The author would like to thank Kei Irie and Kaoru Ono for making valuable comments.
+He would also like to thank Fumikazu Nagasato and Kouki Sato for the discussion before starting this work and giving some insight from knot theory.
+He would also like to thank Lenhard Ng for the discussion during CBMS summer school 2025 and suggestions for improving the main result in the previous version.
 The author appreciates the referee's valuable comments.
 This work was supported by JSPS KAKENHI Grant Number JP23KJ1238.
 The author is currently supported by JSPS KAKENHI Grant Number JP25KJ0270.